 EFT cannot only relieve symptoms of emotional distress but it can also help to relieve symptoms of physical pain.

 Tapping is a form of complementary therapy and can therefore be learned and practised, as and when you need it.

 Here, Recoverlution looks into the science behind EFT therapy, and how it works.
 We also look at how tapping can bring some much needed healing to your own recovery.

 First, let's look at how tapping therapy works.
 Tapping may seem like one of those new age ‘out there’ practices, yet it has proven and powerful benefits.

 Most of us know about acupuncture and its benefits for the body and the mind.
 Acupuncture focuses on hitting meridian points with the use of tiny needles.
 Meridian points are essentially energy hot spots.
 These hot spots map throughout our entire body, they are all interconnected and send signals to the brain.

-Basically, by practicing EFT tapping you stand to gain the same mind/body benefits offered by acupuncture, but without the needles.
-Great news for those of us that are none too keen over the prospect of resembling a human pin cushion!
+Basically, by practising EFT tapping you stand to gain the same mind/body benefits offered by acupuncture, but without the needles.
+Great news for those of us that are none too keen on the prospect of resembling a human pin cushion!

 What does EFT treat?

 Emotional freedom therapy is an effective tool for reducing cortisol levels in the body’s biochemistry.

 Cortisol is a hormone the body releases in response to stress.
 In a genuine fight-or-flight scenario, cortisol is very helpful.
 Adversely, however, overexposure to cortisol has a negative impact on our physical, mental and our emotional health.